plausible/wordpress/readme.txt

 * Enable WooCommerce or Easy Digital Downloads revenue tracking
 * Enable file downloads, external link clicks, cloaked affiliate link clicks, site search terms, form completions and 404 error pages tracking
 * Enable automated tracking of post authors, post categories and custom taxonomies for better content analysis
-* Custom events and custom dimensions can be setup using CSS class names directly in the WordPress editor
+* Custom events and custom dimensions can be setup using CSS class names directly in the WordPress editor, no JS knowledge needed
 * Integrate with Google Search Console so you can see search queries people use to find your site in Google's search results
 * Import your historical Google Analytics stats
 * Keep an eye on your traffic with weekly and/or monthly email and Slack reports